murat-taskaynatan/Blockdag-Node-Manager/README.md

 curl -fsSL https://raw.githubusercontent.com/murat-taskaynatan/Blockdag-Node-Manager/main/install_nm_from_github.sh \ | sudo bash
 ```

+The remote installer also inserts the same nginx rate limit by default now, so repeated scans are throttled before they reach the manager—no extra configuration required.

 To update a remote host directly from GitHub, point the bootstrap script at the tag: